 As the temperature drops, and our long, sun-filled, beach days are a distant memory, this time of year brings on new challenges that most wavy-curly haired people have to battle.

 This season, our biggest concern becomes how to maintain moisture while the air is dry.
-With a few tweaks, the right products and good routine, your hair can survive the long, dark winter season as we count down the days ‘til spring.
+With a few tweaks, the right products, and a good routine, your hair can survive the long, dark winter season as we count down the days ‘til spring.

 1. Deep condition, a lot

 This is one of the most important tips.
 Fortifying your hair with nutrients, moisture, and protein if you are not protein sensitive, helps prevent breakage, brittleness, and keeps our waves hydrated.

 These things are essential to have healthy hair year-round, but in the warmer months, I can get away with deep conditioning less often, usually once a week.
 However, as it gets colder, I will use a deep conditioner every single wash, usually two to three times a week since my waves are so prone to dryness.